Rethinking Direct Preference Optimization in Diffusion Models: Introduction

 \section{Introduction}

-Diffusion models~\cite{ddpm, song2019generative, song2021score} have emerged as a powerful generative framework, achieving remarkable success in Text-to-Image (T2I) generation~\cite{sdxl, saharia2022photo}.
-These models can synthesize high-fidelity, text-conditioned images by leveraging large-scale datasets of text-image pairs during training.
-However, due to the uncurated nature of web-sourced training data, the output of such pre-trained models often misaligns with human preferences.
+Diffusion models~\cite{ddpm, song2019generative, song2021score} have emerged as a powerful generative framework, achieving remarkable success in text-to-image (T2I) generation~\cite{sdxl, saharia2022photo}.
+By leveraging large-scale image-text pairs during training, these models can synthesize high-fidelity images conditioned on natural language prompts.
+However, due to the uncurated and noisy nature of web-scale datasets, their outputs often misalign with human aesthetic and semantic preferences.